 Information for Patients about PQIP

-In summary, prevention and management of different perioperative complications requires different strategies and demands input from many clinical specialties.
-Measuring and understanding the rates and reasons for post-operative complications is important for hospitals, so that they may target interventions aimed at addressing particular local issues and improving patient care and satisfaction.
+In summary, prevention and management of different perioperative complications requires different strategies and input from many clinical specialties.
+Measuring and understanding the rates and reasons for complications after surgery is important for hospitals so that they can make changes aimed at improving patient care and satisfaction.

 Patient Information Sheet